MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/get-started-create-from-data.md

 # [Classic](#tab/home-classic)

-Follow these steps before you upload an Excel file.
+Prior to uploading an Excel file to Dataverse tables, it's important to complete the following steps:

-- When you upload an Excel file, it's stored in Datavers tables which requires the Excel file to be formated with the appropriate schema.
-For more information: [Import or export data from Dataverse](/data-platform/data-platform-import-export.md) Once the table has been created, you can then proceed to upload your Excel data.
+- To upload an Excel worksheet file and store it as a Dataverse table, the Excel file must be formatted with the correct schema.
+For more information, see [Import or export data from Dataverse](/data-platform/data-platform-import-export.md).

-- The Excel file must be in a cloud-storage account, such as OneDrive, Google Drive, or Dropbox.
-This topic uses OneDrive for Business.
-The method in this article uses the latest version of the connector.
-To learn about different methods and how they affect the version of connector being used, see [Popular connectors - connect to Excel from Power Apps](connections/connection-excel.md).
+- The Excel file must be saved in a cloud-storage account such as OneDrive, Google Drive, or Dropbox.
+This particular topic utilizes OneDrive for Business and the latest version of the [connector](connections/connection-excel.md).

-- To follow this topic exactly, download the [Flooring Estimates](https://download.microsoft.com/download/5/7/f/57fc6c55-6bb0-479b-a5c5-98fa08ee9efd/FlooringEstimates.xlsx) file in Excel, and save it in your [cloud storage account](connections/cloud-storage-blob-connections.md).
+- To follow this topic, download and utilize the [Flooring Estimates](https://download.microsoft.com/download/5/7/f/57fc6c55-6bb0-479b-a5c5-98fa08ee9efd/FlooringEstimates.xlsx) file in Excel, and save it in your [cloud storage account](connections/cloud-storage-blob-connections.md)

 1. Sign in to [Power Apps](https://make.powerapps.com?utm_source=padocs&utm_medium=linkinadoc&utm_campaign=referralsfromdoc).